agni-datta/csLaTeX/README.md

 This repository operates under the [MIT License](LICENSE.md).
 You are welcome to leverage, modify, and distribute the packages under the terms delineated in the license.

+---

 Thank you for exploring the csLaTeX repository.
 These LaTeX packages aim to facilitate and enhance your computer science endeavours.
 For inquiries or feedback, please reach out.
-Here's to seamless typesetting experiences!
+Here’s to seamless typesetting experiences!